Fall 2017, Ms. Rosenbaum, Advanced Level I, 11th Grade Breadth Portfolio

 Department POLICIES AND REQUIREMENTS It is the responsibility of every VA student to be familiar with and honor classroom policies and Department Requirements listed on our home page.
-Please review late policy and studio rules at the beginning of the semester.
+Students must review late policy and studio rules and sign off that they have read and understand them.

 ACTIVITIES AND ASSIGNMENTS • Weekly sketchbook assignments, submitted on Mondays for class critique • 4 writing outside assignments (may include Art Gallery Reviews, research paper, analysis of written articles, or Artist Interview) Students will fine tune and increase sophistication in writing skills through gallery reviews, technical analysis, and personal reflections.
 Submit all written work in HARD COPY unless specifically arranged with instructor. • Collaborative class critiques • Individual art projects. • Guest artists and speakers Studio behaviors, including critique skills, preparation, attendance, focus, cooperation, studio maintenance, and attitude are assessed throughout the semester with points tallied as part of the final exam grade.
 Additional work on projects outside of class is required !

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 Each piece should demonstrate a specific technical skill in media or technique

 Each piece should reflect personal content, a theme, or strong idea

 Look to demonstrate media/skills that you do not already have a strong example of

 Use research to develop and enhance richness of image, content and craftsmanship.
 Always consider how much further you can take your idea.